-Measures have been developed with the aim to address the issue
+Measures that aim to address the issue

 - The federal incentives for registered apprenticeships and prevailing wage requirements, are designed to help bridge the workforce gap.
-These measures aim to attract workers by offering structured training programs and competitive compensation - There is a growing emphasis on developing targeted education and training programs to equip workers with the necessary skills for renewable energy jobs.
+These measures aim to attract more workers to the renewable energy sector by offering structured training programs and competitive compensation - There is a growing emphasis on developing targeted education and training programs to equip workers with the necessary skills for renewable energy jobs.
 Collaborations between industry, educational institutions, and government agencies are crucial for creating curricula that align with industry needs and technological advancements - Engaging communities and raising public awareness about the potential career opportunities in renewable energy can stimulate interest and attract new talent to the field.
 Community outreach programs and public information campaigns can highlight the benefits and opportunities of working in renewable energy, encouraging more individuals to consider it as a viable career path